scenarioo/scenarioo-java/docs/usage.md

 ## More ...

-Just study the example code, there are a lot of comments in the code, that should help you a lot!
+* Just study the [Examples](http://scenarioo.org/docs/examples.html), there are a lot of comments in the code, that should help you a lot!